lina-boljka/multi-linear-regression-projection/README.md

 * The code has been prepared in a Jupyter notebook (called "AMO_etc_projection.ipynb") and is stored in the folder "Omrani_etal2022".
 The data necessary to run the script are provided in folders "txts" and "nc" next to the notebook.
 See README-file in the Omrani_etal2022 folder for further instructions.

-Python environment necessary to run the script is prvided in environment.yml.
+Python environment necessary to run the script is provided in environment.yml.

 ### Interactive Notebook